-Cigar caps don't just cover the end of the cigar that you pop into your pie hole.
+Cigar caps aren't just meant to cover the end of the cigar that you pop into your pie hole.
 They are the thin line between a smooth smoking experience and an unraveling wrapper.

-When cigar rollers, or torcedores as they are referred to within a factory, finish the wrapper application process, they must decide how they will keep the cigar from unraveling.
-This takes place around the end of the cigar that we puff on, which consists of the shoulder, head, and you guessed it... the cap.
+When cigar rollers, or torcedores as they are commonly referred to in the tobacco biz, finish the wrapper application process, they must find a way to keep the cigar from unraveling.
+And thus, attention turns toward the end of the cigar that we puff on, which consists of the shoulder, head, and you guessed it... the cap.

 Common Cigar Cap Styles

-Some of the most common forms of cigar caps include:
+Some of the cigar caps that are most commonly applied include:

 - Flag Caps (twisted excess wrapper seals off the head of the cigar)

-- Flat Caps (a traditional Cuban style that's very blunt)
+- Flat Caps (a traditional Cuban style that's rather blunt)

-- Double Caps (commonly used style that is often rounded and affixed atop the snipped and folded flag)
+- Double Caps (commonly used style that is often rounded and affixed atop a snipped and folded flag)

 - Triple Caps (a snazzy Cuban original that adds an additional layer of protection)

-- Torpedo Caps (tapered for easy cutting control and smoking)
+- Torpedo Caps (tapered for easy cutting control and smoke concentration)

 - Belicoso Caps (a more rounded version of the torpedo cap)